myreen/tda283_website/pages/lectures.md

 Lectures
 ========

-This page provides slides and other supplemental learning materials from the course's lectures.

-The complete lecture schedule is available in [TimeEdit](\$schedule\$).
-Note that if you use an iCal or vCal-compatible calendar, you can download the course schedule from TimeEdit.
+Lectures take place in EL41 or EL42; the complete schedule is available in [TimeEdit](\$schedule\$).
+Note that if you use an iCal or vCal-compatible calendar, you can download the course schedule from [TimeEdit](\$schedule\$).

 The following is a preliminary plan for the lectures.
 Changes will be announced on this web site.
 Slides from the lectures will normally be available on this page in advance of the lecture.
+Last year's slides are already here.
+Changes may occur; a new version is indicated by changing 'old' to 'new' in the links below.

 <table class="lectures" border="1" cellspacing="0" cellpadding="5" valign="top">
 <tr>